About CAEP Annual Reporting

 NC School Employer survey data are in alignment with CAEP Annual Report Measure 2 (Initial): Satisfaction of employer and stakeholder involvement.
 (R4.2|R5.3)

-Data source: NC DPI Educator Preparation Program Dashboard
+Data source: NCDPI Educator Preparation Program Dashboard

 Data Source: NCDPI – NC Employer Survey

-First administered in 2016-17 by NCDPI and the Education Policy Initiative at Carolina (EPIC), the NC School Employer survey asks school principals or assistant principals to rate the effectiveness of first-year teachers on 29 teaching tasks that are aligned with the state’s professional teaching standards, comparing to other North Carolina-prepared, out-of-state, and alternative entry first-year teachers.
+First administered in 2016-17 by NCDPI and the Education Policy Initiative at Carolina (EPIC), the NC School Employer survey asks school principals or assistant principals to rate the effectiveness of first-year teachers on 29 teaching tasks that are aligned with the state’s professional teaching standards, comparing to other NC prepared, out-of-state, and alternative entry first-year teachers.
 The first-year teachers are rated on a scale of 1 to 5: Much Less Effective, Less Effective, Comparable, More Effective, and Much More Effective.

 This set of graphs shows principals’ overall satisfaction with UNC-Chapel Hill first-year teachers, through the percentage of principals that are rated as proficient or above for each of the five professional standards compared to other EPP groups.

 The program uses these data as an important marker of principal/employer feedback on our completers.
 We triangulate these data with those from the NC Principal evaluations to generate a more holistic view of how graduates are perceived by their supervising administrators during their first years of teaching.
 We see some points of alignment between the data sources and some areas for further investigation.
 As noted previously, one area for further analysis and action is related to Standard 3: Teachers know the content they teach.
 Principal ratings and the Employer survey differ in their ratings.
-The Employer Survey rates UNC completers lowest on Standard 3, yet still higher than other non-UNC prepared teachers.
+The Employer Survey rates UNC-Chapel Hill completers lowest on Standard 3, yet still higher than other non-UNC-Chapel Hill-prepared teachers.
 UNC-Chapel Hill is examining different ways to address and assess content knowledge development in our program and how it is demonstrated in the field.

 Back to Top